 Protected cautions and convictionsBack to top

-Nurses and midwives need to let us know if they receive a caution or conviction, unless this is for a protected offence.
+Nurses, midwives and nursing associates need to let us know if they receive a caution or conviction, unless this is for a protected offence.

 Protected cautions and convictions are defined differently across the UK.

 Cautions in Scotland and Northern Ireland are not protected.

 A conviction in England, Wales or Northern Ireland is protected if all of the below bullet points apply:

 - eleven years have passed since the date of conviction (or five and a half years if the person was under 18 at the date of conviction),

 - it did not result in a custodial sentence, a sentence of imprisonment or service detention, and

 - it is not for a ‘listed’ offence.